UCB-stat-159-f25/proj02-group16/contribution_statement.md

 Ziyu - completed Part 3 and Part 4.

 Carly - completed Part 1.
+Completed the section of part 2 to plot the words and the 2017 and 2023 state of union most frequent words.
+Also completed the TF-IDF Vectorization portion of the part to plot the pca visualization and vectorized speeches heatmap.